RouleThomas/Akizu_Lab/002_scRNAseq/003__YAP1/labnote.md

-## V2 Condiments workflow to compare condition - human gastruloid untreated vs dasatinib
+## V2 Condiments workflow to compare condition - pseudotime untreated and DASA common

 I previously did pseudotime analysis but on the wrong direction...
 It should **start by Ectoderm and end wit Cardiac Progenitors**...